elffaW/bball-stats/README.md

 # How to use
 - Setup (or just clear/refresh) database
  - `./dbRefresh.sh`
-- Run
+- Get game and team info and insert into DB
  - `python scrape.py`
+- Run stats type things?
+ - `python stats.py`

 # Files
 /

 scrape.py
-- code to grab schools and their games and put them into sqlite database calculate.py
+- grab schools and their games and put them into sqlite database

+stats.py
-- theoretical file with code to calculate ratings for teams stats_page.html
+- code that processes data already in database to calculate rankings and stats type things

+stats_page.html
 - contains contents of page with links to all teams